nikhils10/Multivariate-Analysis--Oil-Price-Prediction-Using-LSTM-GRU-/README.md

 -> Using VlookUp from Excel we merge the series into one dataset , we do so by the dates to align it according to the target variable WTI.

-***Note***: We have put both individual time series and combined dataset in the data folder of this repo.
+***Note***: We have put both individual time series and combined dataset in the data folder of this repo..

 ## Credits/Resources